The dual approach to non-negative super-resolution: perturbation analysis and $\ell_1$ data fidelity: Bound on in terms of the noise

 \subsection{Discussion}

 One of the conditions in Theorem~\ref{thm:pert noisy} is that the Jacobian $J^*$ is invertible.
 While we do not provide a rigorous analysis of the conditions in which this is satisfied, in this section we discuss in more detail what the condition requires and give further motivation for why it is true in a reasonable scenario.
-Specifically, we assume that the samples that are used for calculating the Jacobian are the closest samples to the sources (for each source location, we select the two samples that are the closest to it), so the rows in the system given by $\bar{F}$ in \eqref{eq:F bar} correspond to these samples.
-Consequently, the entries in $\lambda$ and the entries in the noise vector $w$ also correspond to the same samples.
+Specifically, we assume that the samples that are used for calculating the Jacobian are the closest samples to the sources, i.e. the set $\theta$ for which we define $\bar{F}$ in Definition~\ref{def:F bar} contains the two indices corresponding to the closest two samples to each source location, for each of the $k$ sources.
+Therefore, the rows in the system given by $\bar{F}$ in \eqref{eq:F bar}, as well as the entries in $\bar{\lambda}$ and the entries in the noise vector $w_{\theta}$, correspond to these samples.

 Recall that $J^*$ is the Jacobian of the function $\bar{F}$ from \eqref{eq:F bar} with respect to the first argument.
 The entries in $J^*$ are: